-Some recently released operating system software (including Windows XP) comes with a built-in firewall.
+Recently released operating system software comes with a built-in firewall.
 Because it may be shipped in the “off” mode, check your online “Help” feature for specifics on turning it on and setting it up properly.

 If your operating system doesn’t include a firewall, you can install separate firewall software that runs in the background while you use your computer and use the Internet.